Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you're hiking with a person who has insect phobias, it can lead to an unpleasant trail experience when that person transforms into a wailing, flailing freak out right in front of your eyes.

 It's probably a good idea to ask your hiking partners about insect issues, if you haven't already.
-That way you won't be caught off guard (or wounded accidentally) by a flying hiking pole!

 There are certain insects (mosquitoes) and other small biting trouble makers (ticks) which act as vectors, transferring diseases in their saliva once they bite a human.